kman3107/Kman3107.github.io/tutorials/1.14.4/forge/1.3-doing-something/index.md

 - Read and followed [1.1 - Importing the project into your IDE](/tutorials/1.14.4/forge/1.1-importing-project/)
 - Read and followed [1.2 - Basic Mod](/tutorials/1.14.4/forge/1.2-basic-mod/)

+Our mod currently doesn't do anything.
+Lets change that and print something to the log!

 1. Make a `public` constructor with no arguments/parameters with nothing in it
 > Access levels
 > Access level modifiers determine whether other classes can reference a particular class, use a particular field, or invoke a particular method.
 Having our constructor be `public` allows Forge to call it and create our mod.
 > - `public` Can be accessed by any class